SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

 ### Organizing files
 **File systems**
-There are three directories where SIUE users can store files and run programs: home, project, and scratch.
+There are three directories where SIUE users can store files and run programs: home, project, bulk, and scratch.

+!> No directories are backed up by ITS.
+Users are required to have their own backup mechanisms.

 <details>
   <summary>